SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 You gather the wind in your hands into the shape of a ranged weapon, plating it with your chakra to be hard as iron and sharp as steel.
 Scholars still argue to this day whether the popular ranged taijutsu weapon was named after this technique, or this technique was named after the popular ranged taijutsu weapon.

-Chakra: 10
+Chakra: 6 \+ X/2
-Upkeep: 1
+Upkeep: 1 \+ X/6 (Rounded Up)
-Speed: 5
+Speed: 10
 Seal Speed: 10

-Tags: Utility, Creation
+Tags: Utility, Self, Creation

 Effects:

-You create a Fuuma, or up to as many small Ranged weapons (Kunai, Senbon, Shuriken) as you could throw in a multithrow, with stats as per the Equipment section of the PHB.
-These items gain double their normal thrown range.
-These weapons have a 20% bonus to wounding if they would otherwise not have a bonus to wounding normally (melee fuuma, shuriken, Kunai) Though these disappear when thrown, if your very next non-interrupt action is to use this Jutsu again after throwing them, your SS is 0 (but not removed), and the Spd of the jutsu is 0\.
+You create X Kunai or Shuriken up to your Multithrow Limit [L23].
+Alternatively you may make any other ranged weapon in which case X becomes 12 for Exotic weapons or 8 for any other.
+These items increase their range by 10 and have \+20% wounding.
+After throwing these weapons you may immediately recast this jutsu at no IC cost.

 ### **Fuuton: Hineri Dangan \- Wind Release: Twister Shot**